-Mezaal, MR, Pradhan, B, Shafri, HZM, Mojaddadi, H & Yusoff, ZM 2019, 'Optimized hierarchical rule-based classification for differentiating shallow and deep-seated landslide using high-resolution lidar data' in Lecture Notes in Civil Engineering, pp. 825-848.View/Download from: UTS OPUS or Publisher's site
+Mezaal, MR, Pradhan, B, Shafri, HZM, Mojaddadi, H & Yusoff, ZM 2017, 'Optimized hierarchical rule-based classification for differentiating shallow and deep-seated landslide using high-resolution lidar data', GCEC 2017: Proceedings of the 1st Global Civil Engineering Conference, Global Civil Engineering Conference, Springer, Kuala Lumpur, Malaysia, pp. 825-848.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2019.
 Landslide is one of the most devastating natural disasters across the world with serious negative impact on its inhabitants and the environs.
 Landslide is considered as a type of soil erosion which could be shallow, deep-seated, cut slope, bare soil, and so on.
 Distinguishing between these types of soil erosions in dense vegetation terrain like Cameron Highlands Malaysia is still a challenging issue.
 Thus, it is difficult to differentiate between these erosion types using traditional techniques in locations with dense vegetation.
 Light detection and ranging (LiDAR) can detect variations in terrain and provide detailed topographic information on locations behind dense vegetation.
 This paper presents a hierarchical rule-based classification to obtain accurate map of landslide types.
 The performance of the hierarchical rule set classification using LiDAR data, orthophoto, texture, and geometric features for distinguishing between the classes would be evaluated.
 Fuzzy logic supervised approach (FbSP) was employed to optimize the segmentation parameters such as scale, shape, and compactness.
 Consequently, a correlation-based feature selection technique was used to select relevant features to develop the rule sets.
 In addition, in other to differentiate between deep-seated cover under shadow and normal shadow, the band ration was created by dividing the intensity over the green band.
 The overall accuracy and the kappa coefficient of the hierarchal rule set classification were found to be 90.41 and 0.86%, respectively, for site A. More so, the hierarchal rule sets were evaluated using another site named site B, and the overall accuracy and the kappa coefficient were found to be 87.33 and 0.81%, respectively.
 Based on these results, it is demonstrated that the proposed methodology is highly effective in improving the classification accuracy.
 The LiDAR DEM data, visible bands, texture, and geometric features considerably influenc...

-Rizeei, HM, Pradhan, B & Saharkhiz, MA 2019, 'Surface runoff estimation and prediction regarding LULC and climate dynamics using coupled LTM, optimized arima and distributed-GIS-based SCS-CN models at tropical region' in Lecture Notes in Civil Engineering, pp. 1103-1126.View/Download from: UTS OPUS or Publisher's site
+Rizeei, HM, Pradhan, B & Saharkhiz, MA 2017, 'Surface runoff estimation and prediction regarding LULC and climate dynamics using coupled LTM, optimized arima and distributed-GIS-based SCS-CN models at tropical region', GCEC 2017 Proceedings of the 1st Global Civil Engineering Conference, Global Civil Engineering Conference, Springer, Kuala Lumpur, Malaysia, pp. 1103-1126.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2019.
 The integration of precipitation intensity and LULC forecasting have played a significant role in prospect surface runoff, allowing for an extension of the lead time that enables a more timely implementation of the control measures.
 The current study proposes a full-package model to monitor the changes in surface runoff in addition to forecasting the future surface runoff based on LULC and precipitation factors.
 On one hand, six different LULC classes from Spot-5 satellite image were extracted by object-based Support Vector Machine (SVM) classifier.
 Conjointly, Land Transformation Model (LTM) was used to detect the LULC pixel changes from 2000 to 2010 as well as predict the 2020.
 On the other hand, ARIMA model was applied to the analysis and forecasting the rainfall trends.
 The parameters of ARIMA time series model were calibrated and fitted statistically to minimize the prediction uncertainty by latest Taguchi method.
 Rainfall and streamflow data recorded in eight nearby gauging stations were engaged to train, forecast, and calibrate the climate hydrological models.
 Then, distributed-GIS-based SCS-CN model was applied to simulate the maximum probable surface runoff for 2000, 2010, and 2020.
 The comparison results showed that first, deforestation and urbanization have occurred upon the given time and it is anticipated to increase as well.
 Second, the amount of rainfall has been nonstationary declined till 2015 and this trend is estimated to continue till 2020.
 Third, due to the damaging changes in LULC and climate, the surface runoff has also increased till 2010 and it is forecasted to gradually exceed.